huyz/randrej.windows/README.md

-# Ansible Collection - aradovic.windows
+# Ansible Collection - randrej.windows

 An odds-and-ends collection of PS-based modules for Windows, created mostly to host `win_blockinfile`.